 French tip nails are undoubtedly one of this year's biggest trends, and this cute combo shows how you can complement your French manicure without having to attempt complicated French tip toenails.
 We love the sunny orange color too – it's cheerful and flattering.

 2. Matte watermelon pedicure

 This gorgeous look shows how much impact something as simple as a change in texture can have.
-You can buy a matte topcoat to switch up the finish of your favourite polish, or many salons offer powder dipping pedicures for that ultra-matte look.
+You can either buy a matte topcoat to switch up the finish of your favorite polish, or many salons offer dip powder nails pedicures for that ultra-matte look.